ikding/data_sci_job_search/slideshow.md

 * Descriptive: What is the average amount of time a bike spends at a station?
 * Predictive: predict # of bikes arriving at each station during a specific time span.

+<p style="text-align:left;">Call to action: read others' analyses of commonly used data science datasets, e.g. [New York Taxi ride](https://www.kaggle.com/c/nyc-taxi-trip-duration), [Crimes in Chicago](https://www.kaggle.com/currie32/crimes-in-chicago), [Credit Card Fraud Detection](https://www.kaggle.com/mlg-ulb/creditcardfraud), etc</p>

 ---
 ### Data Analysis Challenge - What I Look For

 * Data wrangling: how well do you deal with messy data in the real world?
 Are you familiar with latest tools and best practices?
 * ML: Do you _actually_ know how the model works (vs. just know how to call `scikit-learn` API)?
 Can you defend your choices in model selection and hyperparameter tuning?
-Do you choose the correct performance metrics?
+Do you know the correct performance metrics?
 * Code quality: do you write well structured and documented code?
-Following code quality best practices?
+Following [code quality](https://ikding.github.io/python_code_quality_for_ds/) best practices?
 Do you have unit tests?
 * Communication: are you able to describe clearly and succinctly the results of your analysis?

 ---
-### Technical Interview (Phone or On-site)
+### Technical Interview (multiple flavors)

 * The questions ranges widely depending on the interviewer, the company, and the position you are applying to
   * Data engineering